-■ The Professional Referee
+The Professional Referees

-Since 2002 JFA has established a professional referee system.
-As of 2016, there are ten referees and four assistant referees who serve the professional game.
+Since 2002, JFA has established a professional referee system.
+There are ten referees and four assistant referees who serve the professional game as of April 2018.

 The Referee Instructors Training Centre

 The referee instructors in JFA play a very important role in developing referees at all levels.
 The training center will continuously develop instructors with innovative learning experiences in modern training techniques.